Our soldiers killed in Indian firing, claims Pakistan

 Pakistan Army responding in befitting manner, he said in another tweet and added, “We salute our valiant soldiers who render ultimate sacrifices for national cause.”

-To protest the incident, Pakistan Foreign office has summoned the Indian High Commissioner Gautam Bambawale in Islamabad.
+To protest the incident, Pakistan Foreign office has summoned Indian High Commissioner Gautam Bambawale in Islamabad.

 Meanwhile, media reports in Pakistan reported that several Indian soldiers were killed in retaliatory fire by Pakistan.